warriorstar-orion/Paradise/docs/mapping/guide.md

 variable, you will then have to find every instance of it across all of the maps, and change them all.

-Areas should **never** be var-edited on a map.
+Areas should **never** be varedited on a map.
 All areas of a single type, altered instance or not, are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.

 Subtypes only intended to be used on ruins should be contained within an .dm file with a name corresponding to that map within `code\modules\ruins`.
 This is so in the event that the map is removed, that subtype will be removed at the same time as well to minimize leftover/unused data within the repo.

-When not using StrongDMM (which handles the following automatically) please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
+When not using StrongDMM (which handles the following automatically) please attempt to clean out any dirty variables that may be contained within items you alter through varediting.
 For example changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.

 Unless they require custom placement, when placing the following items use the relevant directional mapper, as it has predefined pixel offsets and directions